-- 1. Pour 300mL of calibration solution into one of the calibration cups provided.
+- 1. Pour 400mL of calibration solution into one of the calibration cups provided.
 Remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe into the calibration cup. - 2.
 Ensure the liquid level is at least two thirds of the way up the calibration cup.
 Low liquid level will result in erroneous EC calibration.
 Refer to the photograph in section 10 Using RapidCal. - 3.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles.
+Activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
 Wait until the temperature and EC measurements are completely stable. - 4.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 5.
 Press the MENU key then select Calibration.
-The following screen will be displayed.
+The following screen will be displayed. - Calibration → RapidCal DO 100% Full Cal - 6.
+Select Full Cal.
+The screen will change to:

-Calibration → pH/REDOX(ORP) DO/EC Aux Electrodes 7.
-Select DO/EC.
+7. Select DO/EC.
 The screen will change to: